Skip to main content

 (Max’s warning was tragically prophetic.
 His parents did move from Launceston to the small town of Scottsdale in Tasmania, but they didn’t notify the government.
 Eight telegrams were sent before they finally received the news of their son’s death.)

-It’s a measure of Max’s personality that the letter of condolence written by the station commander states: “His personal charm and qualities were of the highest order.”
+It’s a measure of Maxwell Cassidy’s personality that the letter of condolence written by the station commander states: “His personal charm and qualities were of the highest order.”

 His comrades gave him a twenty-one gun salute.